Fortune Mill Midgame and Late-Game Rooms Guide

 What should I do after Room 2 in Fortune Mill? +

-How does the Sushi room work? +
+How does the Sushi room work in Fortune Mill? +

-When should I do Shadow Realm? +
+When should I do Shadow Realm in Fortune Mill? +

 When should I go for the final escape? +